 I was certainly apprehensive about walking the streets with the camera but my local guide, as a frequent visitor to the region, once again assured me there’d be no drama.
 As we ventured off the main street there was an arcade that ran perpendicular to the street that housed ten or so workshops lined up on either side.
 There were no factories with assembly lines or industrial machinery, only small scale workshops equipped with the most basic of tools for producing handmade firearms.
 Products of a skillset handed down through the generations from father to son.

 Upon entering the first workshop, my guide was promptly handed a replica assault rifle with folding stock, manufactured within a week but slightly more expensive with a sale price of US$600.
 At the workshop next door, I was offered a replica TT-30 semi-automatic handgun for US$100.
-At another gun shop, I was shown a Flintlock Fowler rifle and even Nazi-era guns.
-The arms expo on the walls was interrupted by SMG chest rigs, emissary gun belts, 9mm tracer rounds, and other military equipment.
+At another gun shop, I was shown a Flintlock Fowler rifle and even Nazi-era guns alongside a Soviet PPSh 41 for sale.
+The arms expo on the walls was interrupted by SMG chest rigs, emissary gun belts, 9mm tracer rounds, PPSh 41 drum magazines for sale, and other military equipment.

 From seemingly endless firearms to traditional edged weapons like the Kora Sword, as we bounced from workshop to workshop the weapons on display were sufficient to arm an invading force hell-bent on achieving its imperialist agenda.
 Many were a mish-mash of various weapons pieced together like Soviet Russian PPSh 41s mixed with Bulgarian Kalashnikovs and pistols with a Glock framework but a Tokarev slide.
 Regardless, they all get the job done.